DeicPro/Android-Script-Auto-updater/README.md

 	cloud:		https://your_site.com/your_script.sh

-5. Upload your script & version.sh files to the same site you write in the files (genious)
+5. Upload your script & version.sh files to the same site you write in the files (genious lol)
 -----------------------------------------------
 ENJOY! :)